PufferFinance/PufferPool/docs/README.md

 ## Node Operators (NoOps)
 ### Preliminary Decisions
-Before [registering](./PufferProtocol.md#1-prepare-bond-and-vts), a NoOp must make two imporant decisions:
+Before [registering](./PufferProtocol.md#1-prepare-bond-and-vts), a NoOp must make two important decisions:

 1. **Validator Tickets ([VTs](./ValidatorTicket.md))**: Determine the quantity of VTs to purchase or transfer from their own wallet for the new validator.
 This amount must exceed the minimum VT requirement for registration of 28 days.
 2. **Validator Setup**: Decide on the validator configuration.
 Using an SGX enclave requires a bond deposit of 1 ETH, while a NO-SGX setup requires 2 ETH.
 The former requires specific hardware while the latter is compatible with any existing validator setup.